 Abstract

 River networks exhibit fractal characteristics.
 Quantifying river network complexity is crucial for unveiling the role of river fractals in driving riverine ecological dynamics, and researchers have used a metric of “branching probability” to do so.
 Previous studies showed that this metric reflects the fractal nature of river networks.
 However, a recent article by Carraro and Altermatt (2022) contradicted this classical observation and concluded that branching probability is “scale dependent.”
 I dispute this claim and argue that their major conclusion is derived merely from their misconception of scale invariance.
 Their analysis in the original article (Figure 3a) provided evidence that branching probability is scale invariant (i.e., branching probability exhibits a power-law scaling), although the authors erroneously interpreted this result as a sign of scale dependence.
 In this paper, I re-introduce the definition of scale invariance and show that branching probability meets this definition.
-This provided an opportunity to address the widespread confusion about the terms “scale invariance” and “scaling” in the ecological literature.
+This provided an opportunity to address the distinct use of “scale invariance” and “scaling” in the ecological literature.

 Maintext